Peter Irving

-Peter Irving (October 30, 1771 - June 27, 1838) was an American physician, author, and politician who was the brother of Washington Irving, William Irving and John T. Irving.
+Peter Irving (October 30, 1771 – June 27, 1838) was an American medical doctor, writer, and politician who was the brother of Washington Irving, William Irving and John T. Irving.

 Early life

 Irving was born in New York City on October 30, 1771.
 He was one of eleven children born to William Irving Sr. (1731–1807), originally of Quholm, Shapinsay, Orkney, Scotland, and Sarah (née Sanders) Irving (1738–1817).
 Among his surviving siblings were four brothers and three sisters, including: U.S. Representative William Irving, Ebenezer Irving, John Treat Irving, diplomat and author Washington Irving, Ann Irving (wife of Maj.
 Gen. Richard Dodge), Catherine Irving, and Sarah Irving.

 Career

 Irving studied medicine at Columbia College, taking his degree in 1794.
-He was editor of the Democratic paper The Morning Herald, and the weekly Corrector, to which his friend William Alexander Duer contributed and which supported Aaron Burr in his contest with Morgan Lewis for New York Governor.
+He was editor of the New York newspaper The Morning Chronicle (founded by Aaron Burr) and the weekly Corrector, to which his friend William Alexander Duer contributed and which supported Aaron Burr in his contest with Morgan Lewis for New York Governor.
+His brother Washington Irving made his literary debut in The Morning Chronicle and later covered the Burr Trial for the newspaper.